So here we go!

 Two-Way Radios - Even if you decide you don't mind paying the international roaming charges for cell phone use, odds are you won't have cell service anyway, which means reaching other people in your party can be difficult.
 Many people on board had two-way radios for reaching others in their party - brilliant.
 We wish we had done the same thing.
 That way, if hubs was at the casino and decided he wanted to grab some food while I'm lounging by the pool for a few hours, he could let me know where he was so that I wouldn't go on a wild goose chase trying to find him if I needed him (and vice versa).
 I promise that you won't regret taking these - just be sure to bring extra batteries!

-which took the picture at the very top of this post,
+We took this exact camera, which took the picture at the very top of this post, as well as all the other pictures from our vacation posts. |

 Camera(s) - We have a small, nice Nikon digital camera, and a really nice, larger Nikon camera.
 We opted to take the smaller one for the sake of space, and we don't regret it a bit.
 Granted, if we'd had the space, I would have definitely preferred the nicer, bigger camera, but our pictures from the smaller camera turned out just fine, and it was a lot easier to carry around.
 So if you're trying to make the decision over what kind to take, go for the smaller option (unless you don't mind lugging around a big one), and don't forget to bring extra batteries or your camera's battery charger.